zirafa/pushtape-player.js/README.md

 - .pt-position
 - .pt-loading
 - .pt-current-track-title
+- .pt-permalink

 ## Default link classes
 - .pt-link (default class, link is playable)
 - .pt-loading (state: sound is loading)
 - .pt-playing (state: sound is playing)
 - .pt-buffering (state: sound is buffering)
 - .pt-paused (state: sound is paused)
+- .pt-error (state: sound failed to load)
+Note: The body element and .pt-play-pause will also get link state classes.

 ## Utility classes
 - .pt-hide (If playable links are found, this is removed.
 Used to hide global controls if no links found. )
-- .pt-container (this is automatically applied to the container set by containerClass)
+- .pt-container (This is automatically applied to the container set by containerClass)
+- .pt-play-all (Clone of .pt-play-pause class.
+Useful for some UX designs where you need a second global play-pause button.)

 ## Default controls markup template
           <div class="pt-controls-markup">